Curriculum

 - Teaching staff use a consistent approach to lesson planning, through well scaffolded steps to success, clear learning outcomes, plenty of opportunities for questioning, modelling of good practice and use of success criteria.

 - Our children are provided with a wealth of opportunities to engage in purposeful and relevant experiences in and out of school.
-These include: after-school clubs, Sports fixtures, competitions and festivals, gardening, cooking, lunchtime clubs, opportunities for pupil leadership, themed days, external visits, residentials, First Aid training, DARE programme, charity events, annual whole school Panto visit, Year 6 Camp-out, fashion show modelling, annual bumper Summer Production and Community links
+These include: after-school clubs, sports fixtures, competitions and festivals, gardening, cooking, lunchtime clubs, opportunities for pupil leadership, themed days, external visits, residentials, First Aid training, DAART programme, charity events, annual whole school Pantomimes and community links.

 - We encourage parental involvement through parent workshops and home-school learning logs, this provides an opportunity to encourage the parent’s understanding of our curriculum